Farama-Foundation/PettingZoo/docs/dev_docs.md

         else:
             # necessary so that observe() returns a reasonable observation at all times.
             self.state[self.agents[1 - self.agent_name_mapping[agent]]] = NONE
-            # no rewards are allocated until both players give ann action
+            # no rewards are allocated until both players give an action
             self._clear_rewards()

         # selects the next agent.